-In an 8-1 decision, the U.S. Supreme Court reversed the Indiana Supreme Court.
-The Court stated at 714, for example, that Thomas admitted before the referee that he would not object to working for United States Steel or Inland Steel . . . produc[ing] the raw product for the necessary production of any kind of tank . . . [because I] would not be a direct party to whoever they shipped it to [and] would not be . . . chargeable in . . . conscience....
+The lower court noted that Thomas was willing to work at the foundry even though the foundry produced steel that would ultimately be used to make weapons.
+But as this Court observed at 714-15, ...[T]he Indiana court seems to have placed considerable reliance on the facts that Thomas was "struggling" with his beliefs, and that he was not able to "articulate" his belief precisely.
+It noted, for example, that Thomas admitted before the referee that he would not object to working for United States Steel or Inland Steel . . . produc[ing] the raw product necessary for the production of any kind of tank . . . [because I] would not be a direct party to whoever they shipped it to [and] would not be . . . chargeable in . . . conscience....